Hawk-PDX/project-dev-resume/README.md

 Update your details in `backend/app/routes/resume.py` - name, experience, education, and contact info.

 **Projects Showcase** 💼
-Replace the sample projects in `backend/app/routes/projects.py` with your own work.
-Include GitHub links, live demos, and the technologies you used.
+Replace the sample projects in `backend/app/routes/projects.py` with your own work, or use the GitHub import features:

+- **Single Import**: Import individual repositories by pasting GitHub URLs
+- **Bulk Import**: Import multiple repositories from multiple GitHub accounts at once
+- **Account Attribution**: Projects display which GitHub account they belong to
+- **Smart Data Extraction**: Automatically pulls project descriptions, technologies, and live URLs

 **Skills & Expertise** ⚙️
 Customize your skill set in `backend/app/routes/skills.py`.
 The smart system will auto-calculate proficiency based on your project technologies.